apelade/sto/README.md

 ## Sto!
 #### Exploring how to structure a node store app.
 ### Because this is a learning project, I implement certain things *before* looking at the way others do it or using a package.
-That shows in project stucture, crud, login, the client, etc. Grappling with these basic problems gives one a good feel for the platform while exercising creative problem solving, but this is not a recipe of best practices.
+That shows in project stucture, crud, login, the client, etc. Grappling with these basic problems gives one a good feel for the platform while exercising creative problem solving, but this is not intended to be a recipe of best practices.